Singer-songwriter Carole King to receive U.S. Gershwin prize

 The multiple Grammy Award winner co-wrote her first No. 1 hit at age 17 with then-husband Gerry Goffin and was the first female solo artist to sell more than 10 million copies of a single album, with her 1971 release "Tapestry."

-The prize honors individuals for lifetime achievement in popular music, the library said.
-It is named after songwriting brothers George and Ira Gershwin.
+The prize honours individuals for lifetime achievement in popular music, the library said.
+It is named after song writing brothers George and Ira Gershwin.

 King, now 70, topped the charts with the song "It's Too Late" in 1971, but is best known for her work performed by others, including "You've Got a Friend" by James Taylor and "(You Make Me Feel Like) A Natural Woman" by Aretha Franklin.

-"I was so pleased when the venerable Library of Congress began honoring writers of popular songs with the Gershwin Prize," King said in a statement.
-"I'm proud to be the fifth such honoree and the first woman among such distinguished company."
+"I was so pleased when the venerable Library of Congress began honouring writers of popular songs with the Gershwin Prize," King said in a statement.
+"I'm proud to be the fifth such honouree and the first woman among such distinguished company."

 King and Goffin wrote some the biggest hits of the 1960s before their nine-year marriage ended in 1968.
 They rose to prominence in 1960 writing "Will You Love Me Tomorrow" for the Shirelles.